fredjuma007/MYTYM/README.md

 <h2 id="features">✨ Features</h2>

-- Criar e manipular novos hábitos, com ícone e nomes personalizados
+- Create and manipulate new habits, with custom icons & names
-- Marcar hábitos que foram completos no dia
+- Mark habits that were completes onm the day
-- Exibir hábitos ao dia atual correspondente
+- Display habits to the current day corresponding
-- Exibir histórico de hábitos
+- View habbit history
-- Aplicação disponível em: pt-BR, pt-PT, en-US, de-DE, es-ES e it-IT
+- Website available in: pt-BR, pt-PT, en-US, de-DE, es-ES e it-IT

 ---